jpinzonc/AI_PLAYGROUND/CREATE_FLASK_TEMPLATE/readme.md

 ## TO USE THE APPLICATION:

-Make sure to creare the following structure:
+Make sure to create the following structure:

 ```
 your_project_folder/